Quest for Cures call for applications

 Find out more about this grant call.

-Following on from the launch of 'A Cure Can't Wait', we are establishing Quest for Cures Collaborative Discovery Teams.
+As part of our Research Strategy 'A Cure Can't Wait', we have established Quest for Cures Collaborative Discovery Teams.
 This scheme has been established to acknowledge the growing importance of international and interdisciplinary team approaches to accelerate the understanding and translation of discoveries and so bring benefits to patients faster.
 We are seeking innovative approaches to address the critical questions that could present a paradigm shift for brain tumour research or use unexplored paths to allow for new discoveries to be made.

 These awards are designed to foster a collaborative research process, strengthen the ties between basic and clinical research and promote transformational brain tumour research advances with the potential for rapid clinical translation.
+These programme grants are intended for pre-clinical studies.
+It is not the remit of this award to fund clinical trials.
 Multidisciplinary teams working in synergy should be formed from the most talented and promising researchers across international institutions to address the issues and utilise technological advances across fields.
 Teams should be formed of researchers across at least two/three institutions.
 A researcher may serve as Principal Investigator on only one proposal in this grant round.

 Funding of up to £1.5million per programme over five years.